ArfanAnulal/Futball.io-Frontend/README.md

 **futball.io** is a football data viewer app that allows users to explore match details and standings from popular European leagues.
 It uses the [API-Football](https://www.api-football.com/) service to fetch data for seasons between 2021 and 2024 (as supported by the free tier).

-The backend for this project handles API requests and is available separately.
+The backend for this project handles API requests and is available separately [here](https://github.com/ArfanAnulal/Futball.io-Backend).
 This is the frontend built with [Vite](https://vitejs.dev/) and [React](https://react.dev/).

 ## 📚 Table of Contents